-To: History 220 Students

-From: Thomas Hafer

-Date: December 5, 2023

-Re: Welcome Letter

-Welcome to History 220, New York: The Empire State for the Winter 2024 semester!
-This course begins on December 16th 2023 and ends on January 12th 2024.
+To: History 220 Students From: Thomas Hafer Date: December 2, 2024 Re: Welcome Letter Welcome to History 220, New York: The Empire State for the Winter 2025 semester!
+This course begins on December 14th 2024 and ends on January 17th 2025.
 This semester we will explore the history of New York State from the period before European colonization all the way into the 21st Century.
 Both a vast geography and amount of time, I will provide you with a broad overview and we will spend time learning about different events, areas, and transformations in each period, through articles, primary sources, podcasts, and books.
 This course is only 4 weeks long and will therefore move very quickly.
 It will be important that you keep an eye on the dates when all the discussions and assignments are due.
 Your first assignment is to post an introductory message so we can get to know one another.
-During the first week, you will have some readings that will be provided on Brightspace and it is important to order the Daniel Richter book right away (also available as an ebook on Amazon) as that book review is due by 12/22!

-Once you enter the course, you should read the announcements, visit the forum, and check out the readings and lessons available.
+During the first week, you will have some readings that will be provided on Brightspace and it is important to order the Daniel Richter book right away (also available as an ebook on Amazon) as that book review is due by 12/20!
+Once you enter the course, you should read the announcements and check out the "Begin Class" section.
+Also look at the visit the forum, and check out the readings and lessons available.
 Start by reviewing the course syllabus carefully.
 You will find your reading assignments, textbook requirements, class expectations, grading system, and general information about the course.
 Your first lecture is in the Lessons section and your first discussion reading is in the Resources folder.
 Books are available through Marist College Bookstore and online.
 The telephone number for the bookstore is 845-575-3620.
 Required texts:

-· Daniel Richter, The Ordeal of the Longhouse (1992) ISBN-13: 978-0807843949

-· Carol Sheriff, The Artificial River: The Erie Canal and the Paradox of Progress, 1817-1862 (1997) ISBN-13: 978-0809016051

-• Thomas Kessner, Capital City: New York City and the Men Behind America's Rise to Economic Dominance, 1860-1900 (2004) ISBN-13: 978-0743257534

-As for me, I have taught this course online for a few years now.
+- · Daniel Richter, The Ordeal of the Longhouse (1992) ISBN-13: 978-0807843949 - · Carol Sheriff, The Artificial River: The Erie Canal and the Paradox of Progress, 1817-1862 (1997) ISBN-13: 978-0809016051 - · Thomas Kessner, Capital City: New York City and the Men Behind America's Rise to Economic Dominance, 1860-1900 (2004) ISBN-13: 978-0743257534 As for me, I have taught this course online for a few years now.
 I have also taught many different history courses at John Jay College, Brooklyn College, St. Francis and have taught high school history (I know many of you may be education majors).
 Please feel free to reach out if you have any questions.

-I know that this past year has been difficult in many different ways for everyone.
-I look forward to getting to know you during these challenging times and hopefully continue our journeys in education.

-If you need to contact me, you can email me at
+I look forward to getting to know you during this Winter intersession and continue our journeys in education.
+If you need to contact me, you can email me at Thomas.Hafer@marist.edu I look forward to "meeting" you December 14!

-Thomas.Hafer@marist.edu

-I look forward to "meeting" you December 16!